machinetranslate/machinetranslate.org/applications/translation-and-localisation.md

      - Special characters used in the user interface, instructions, and input fields
      - Number, time, and date formats.
 Currency and units of measurements that are specific to the target culture
      - List and glossary order that is specific to the target culture
-     - Text that is written from right to left (if applicable)
+     - Text that is written from right to left, if applicable

 ## See also